 A sophisticated living space emphasizing silhouette and shadow.
 A deep-seated white linen sofa sits atop a hand-tufted wool rug with a high-low pile geometric pattern.
 The center features a dual-tier round wooden coffee table in a light white-oak finish, holding architectural books and a single stoneware bowl.

-Design Tip: Achieve balance by pairing "hard" architectural lines (like the black metal shelving) with "soft" organic shapes (the round table and jute pouf) to create visual tension.
+Design Tip: Achieve balance by pairing hard architectural lines (like the black metal shelving) with soft organic shapes (the round table and jute pouf) to create visual tension.

 Luxury Organic Modern Living Idea: The Amber Glow Conservatory